lmnr-ai/lmnr-python/README.md

 - If event name does not match anything pre-defined in the UI, the event won't be saved.
 - If event value (when sent with `.event()`) is not in the domain, the event won't be saved.

+## Instrumentation

+We provide two ways to instrument your python code:
+- With `@observe()` decorators and `wrap_llm_call` helpers
+- Manually

+It is important to not mix the two styles of instrumentation, this can lead to unpredictable results.

 ## Decorator instrumentation example

 For easy automatic instrumentation, we provide you two simple primitives: